Linkedin

 What's the easiest way to start budgeting?
 The answer is different for everyone.

-If you'd like to be able to track expenses from anywhere, then a free budget app could make sense.
+If you'd like to be able to track expenses from anywhere, then a free budgeting app could make sense.
 All you have to do is connect your accounts to track bills, expenses, and debt payments.

 3. Prioritize needs over wants